hbannai/azlimitscheckautocasecreation/README.md

 # azlimitscheckautocasecreation

-Using this custom script, you can monitor and auto create the quota limit increase cases for the critical quotas.
+Some Azure services have adjustable quota limits.
+Monitoring these quota limits is critical for keeping mission-critical applications and services up and running.
+Using this script, you can monitor and auto create the quota limit increase cases for the critical quotas.

 **To register the resource provider, execute the below command.**
 Register-AzResourceProvider -ProviderNamespace Microsoft.Compute